 Our brand sees enormous opportunity in product and design innovations to address the changing preferences of young vibrant India.
 E-commerce will lead the way for growth.

-While the industry continues to be influenced by swinging commodity prices, it is also facing major challenges in the form of rising production costs from increasing wages.
+While the industry continues to be influenced by swinging commodity prices, it is also facing major challenges in the form of rising production costs from increasing wages and basic material costs.
 Key threats for the brand continue to be the constant inflow of cheaper alternatives from the unorganized sector as well as inflow from neighboring countries.
-Launch of new brands and increased competition have led to existing players to adopt competitive pricing.